24 Different Types of Bettas Explained

 Double Tail Betta

 This betta fish has an artistic tail game going on.
 Instead of one continuous tail forming a fan-like shape, there are two separate tails.
 You can see a distinction at the tail base, with each side forming a fully-fledged tail fan.
-Double tail bettas also have larger dorsal fins than other different types of bettas.
+Double-tail bettas also have larger dorsal fins than other bettas.

 Rounded Tail Betta

-Comb tail bettas have similar tails to crown tails.
+Comb-tail bettas have similar tails to crown tails.
 The significant difference is in the rays’ lengths.
-Combtails have rays more extended than the webbing, while crown tails are big on the webbing—no wonder the latter usually gets bent tails.
+Combtails have rays that are longer than the webbing, while crown tails are bigger on the webbing.
+It is no wonder the latter usually gets bent tails.

 Spade Tail